 Weary Gazans have learned to expect the worst

-GAZA (Reuters) - The defiance of Palestinians in war-struck Gaza bombards the senses in the city streets.
+GAZA, Nov 17 (Reuters) - The defiance of Gaza's armed struggle bombards the senses in the city streets.

 Martial songs blare "Strike Tel Aviv!" from one of the few cars daring to chance the roads.

 But fatalism rather than triumphalism defines Gazans' reaction to the Israeli air assault that began on Wednesday, and a feeling that no matter how deep the pain, their experience is not without precedent and will not soon end.

 A man was executed in the street this week accused of spying for Israel.
 Hamas has warned that price-gougers trying to exploit the coming shortages of food and medicine will be dealt with harshly.
 Hardship is neither new nor shocking.